 Prices are for adults, children pay half.
 However, depending on how long you travel through SA and which parks you like to visit, it may make sense to purchase the annual wild card.

 There are two large male lions in the Nyathi section of Addo.
 Therefore, our top accommodation tip is River Bend Lodge.
 It’s a bit pricey, but it guarantees an excellent stay and private game drives.
 The game drives are not included in the price but are utterly worth booking.
-The lodge has its own private areal and waterhole.
-I highly recommend ranger Christiaan not only for the big five also for birding.
+The lodge has its own private area and waterhole.
+I highly recommend ranger Christiaan not only for the big five but also for birding.
 It's all included at Riverbend Lodge with lots of privacy.
 Just eight rooms are available.

 Our budget tip is the Addo Main Rest Camp with different types of accommodation.
 Most of them are for two people, and some chalets are for three or four people.
 These are basic self-catering cottages, nothing spectacular but beautifully located.
 A caravan and camping area is also existing.
 Addo Main Camp types of accommodation

 Overall, plenty of accommodations are offered outside and inside of the park; camping in the wild, basic self-catering cottages to five-star luxury lodges.
 To get the most out of your visit, stay inside the park: early booking is advisable, and you might hear roaring lions or laughing hyenas at night.
 Lodges inside and around Addo